Master of Science students studying at Parks College of Engineering, Aviation and Technology have unique concerns and responsibilities.

-The application period for the Accelerated BS-MS Program in Engineering is now open for the 2020-2021 academic year.
-Download the BS-MS Program in Engineering application here.
-Applicants will work within their program on this application, first seeking approval from the tentative MS advisor before submitting the application to the Director of the School of Engineering by March 25, 2020 before they are submitted our office for final approval (room 1002 of McDonnell Douglas Hall) by April 1, 2020.
+The application period for the Accelerated BS-MS Program in Engineering is now closed for the 2020-2021 academic year, but you can view the BS-MS Program in Engineering application here.
+For the 2021-2022 academic year, applicants will work within their program on this application (subject to change, please check back as it gets closer), first seeking approval from the tentative MS advisor before submitting the application to the Director of the School of Engineering by March 25, 2021 before they are submitted our office for final approval (room 1002 of McDonnell Douglas Hall) by April 1, 2021.
 If you have any questions, please contact Nicole Mispagel at firstname.lastname@example.org or stop by our office.

 "The BS-MS program was a really great opportunity for me since I was already planning on pursuing a master's degree to be more competitive in the current job market.
 I was previously concerned about the time and cost commitment from a traditional master's program, but this path helped me achieve what I needed in half the time and cost." –Tracy Lu, 2017 BS-MS graduate in Biomedical Engineering